 - To conduct an assessment of our community to determine its needs in relation to alcohol and drug abuse issues.

 - To identify existing efforts and services within the community in order to coordinate projects to avoid duplication and fragmentation.

 Alliances, made up of Municipal Volunteers like you, comprise grass roots prevention organizations which are established in over 500 of New Jersey’s Municipalities.

 Alliances plan, coordinate, and conduct alcoholism, tobacco and other drug abuse prevention activities to benefit their communities based on extensive needs assessment process and identified priorities.

 HOW DO I GET INVOLVED ?

-If you are interested in being part of the Alliance effort in the Township of Washington, contact the Washington Township Police Department at 201-664-1140.
+If you are interested in being part of the Alliance effort in the Township of Washington, contact the Township of Washington Public Library at at 201-664-4586.
 Volunteers are needed.
 Meetings are conducted at the Municipal Complex on the third Thursday of each month.